That Girl Cooks Healthy

 • Cuban Picadillo

-• Baked Yuca Fries
+• Air Fryer Yuca Fries

-• Sopa de Plátano Verde
+• Sopa de Platano Verde

 • Mojo Marinade

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

 Print Pin Rate